01taylop/space-log/README.md

 import { spaceLog } from 'space-log'
 ```

-The `spaceLog` function can also be imported as a default export.
+The `spaceLog` function is exported both as a default and named export, so you can import it either way.

 ### Arguments